 Davis Cup finals schedule and how to watch tournament

-Germany face Canada in the second quarter-final on Wednesday, after Rafael Nadal exited his final tournament
+Germany, Netherlands, Italy and Australia made it through to the semi-finals after Rafael Nadal’s Spain exited his final tournament

 Your support helps us to tell the story